 The Mohawk Hudson Land Conservancy is the Capital Region’s local land trust: a private, not-for-profit organization working to save fields and forests, protect wildlife habitat, and preserve the character of the Mohawk and Hudson River Valleys.

-Since their founding in 1992, they have protected almost 5,000 acres of land in Albany, Schenectady and Montgomery counties, including over 2,000 acres open to the public for hiking, cross-country skiing and other educational and recreational opportunities.
+Since their founding in 1992, they have protected more than 12,200 acres of land in Albany, Schenectady and Montgomery counties, including over 2,500 acres open to the public for hiking, cross-country skiing and other educational and recreational opportunities.
 They have partnered with Albany County and local municipalities to open and maintain the Albany County Helderberg-Hudson Rail Trail, a nine-mile hike/bike trail that spans the distance between downtown Albany and Voorheesville, along the former Delaware & Hudson Railroad Line.

 It is their goal to preserve our natural lands and to steward those lands for generations to come.
 They aim to strengthen and enhance the connection between residents and the Capital Region landscape.